1535 : Jacques Cartier discovers the beauty of Quebec City, then called Stadaconé, and its river.

 In response to the decline in grain products, there is heavy diversification in traffic, terminals and revenue in the 1990s.

 1998 : The Government of Canada creates the Canada Marine Act (CMA).
 The Canada Ports Corporation is replaced by independently managed and autonomous Canada Port Authorities (CPAs).
-The Québec Port Corporation becomes a federal organization called the Québec Port Authority (QPA).
+The Québec Port Corporation becomes an autonomous non-profit society organization called the Québec Port Authority (QPA) constituted by the Federal Maritime Law.

-2000 : The QPA adopts a new corporate vision and invests even more into Québec’s cruise industry.
+2000 : The QPA adopts a new corporate vision and invests even more into Quebec City’s cruise industry.
 The Port of Québec is able to attract the biggest cruise lines, such as Holland America Line, Princess Cruises and Royal Caribbean International.

-2001 : To develop Québec’s cruise industry potential, the QPA takes control of all Pointe-à-Carcy properties, which had previously been administered by Public Works Canada.
+2001 : To develop Quebec City’s cruise industry potential, the QPA takes control of all Pointe-à-Carcy properties, which had previously been administered by Public Works Canada.
 Over $32 million is invested in the construction of wharves and a cruise terminal.

 2002 : The Ross Gaudreault Cruise Terminal is unveiled, along with Espaces Dalhousie, a dedicated events venue.
 The SS Rotterdam is the first ship to berth at the Pointe-à-Carcy terminal.